SvenGarson/pong/working/working_notes.md

 - Documentation

 ## Things to do for the next clean project
+- cleanup resources on error and clean exits alike even though the OS deallocates everything on the process stops
 - use a linter everywhere (also checking indentation)
 - specify a specific C standard to use before starting development
 - decouple rendering (using sync or not) from the updates